 A song of hope during these difficult times

 Ten years ago, a new version of “We Are the World” was released for earthquake victims in Haiti.
 Richie is contemplating releasing the song again in the hopes that it can bring joy and hopefulness to people around the world.
 “Two weeks ago, we said we didn’t want to do too much [about the song] because this is not the time to sell an anniversary.
 But the message is so clear,” he says.

 Richie has said that he has even thought about writing a whole new song.
-The song would have the similar setup of a bunch of celebrities/singers in a group together, but that’s obviously not doable right now.
+The song would have a similar setup of a bunch of celebrities/singers in a group together, but that’s obviously not doable right now.
 “But every time I try and write another message, I write those same words,” Richie admits.

 Fast-forwarding to 2021, vaccines are rolling out from Moderna, Pfizer, and Johnson & Johnson just to name a few, and people have been lining up to have their COVID-19 vaccines.
 Reports have come out with experts noting that coronavirus may be here to stay, another virus that we may have to deal with every year just like the flu.
 But, at least we have made a lot of progress since the beginning of 2020.
 It’s only up from here!
 And since the beginning of this awful crisis, many people have taken to YouTube to post their own “We Are the World” tributes… including Richie himself.